Black-Tek/BlackTek-Server/README.md

 If you don't want to bother with source code or compiling.
 You can download from our release sections the binaries with everything needed ready to go.

 #### Compiling

+For windows users looking for the quickest way to get started with BlackTek Server, you can follow the steps provided [here](https://otland.net/threads/tutorial-blacktek-from-nothing-to-fully-installed-with-aac-on-windows.289572/)

+Otherwise please follow the steps provided below:

 To compile you will need to install and integrate vcpkg.
 You can find detailed instructions for [Windows](https://github.com/microsoft/vcpkg?tab=readme-ov-file#quick-start-windows) and [Unix](https://github.com/microsoft/vcpkg?tab=readme-ov-file#quick-start-unix) based operating systems.